bad-alloc-heavy-industries/Trawler/README.md

  * `--profile-directory / -p` - Specify the WebDriver profile directory.
  * `--webdriver / -w` - Specify the WebDriver to use.
  * `--headless / -H` - Tell the WebDriver to run in headless mode.
+ * `--headless-width / -X` - Specify the virtual width of the WebDriver instance.
+ * `--headless-height / -Y` - Specify the virtual hight of the WebDriver instance.

 ### ARM Adapter Settings